mluyo3414/katacoda-scenarios/installing-jenkins-using-helm/intro.md

 ## Learning Objectives

 1. Understand what Helm is and its role in Kubernetes.
-2. Become familiar with the Helm client using the terminal.
+2. Become familiar with the Helm client using the terminal and obtain useful application information.
 3. Learn the necessary Helm client commands to inspect, install, and upgrade a Helm public chart.
 4. Learn how to verify an application is installed when using Helm